sqpham7/Student-Spending-Analysis/Presentation/readme.md

 #
 Presentation

-This folder contains the final presentation for the **Student Financial Literacy Analysis** project.
+This folder contains the final presentation for the **Student Spending Analysis** project.
 The slides summarize our research process, key findings, and recommendations.

 ##